MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/create-signatures-and-disclaimers.md

 ## More resources

-- [Organization-wide message disclaimers, signatures, footers, or headers in Office 365](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/disclaimers-signatures-footers-or-headers) for information about using PowerShell.
+- See [Organization-wide message disclaimers, signatures, footers, or headers in Office 365](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/disclaimers-signatures-footers-or-headers) for information about using PowerShell.